cruddy/docs/Fields.md

 Such field will just display a value without possibility to edit it.

-_If corresponding attribute of an Eloquent model is not fillable, field is disabled by default._

 You can disable a field only when model is new:

 ```php